stg-tud/apsa/2019/3-Java-TAC/TAC.md

 where x,y and z are (local variable) names, constants (in case of y and z) or compiler-generated temporaries.

-^ The name was chosen, because “most” statements use three addresses: two for the operators and one to store the result
+^ The name was chosen, because “most” statements use three addresses: two for the operators and one to store the result.

 ---